worldline/angular-training/docs/src/services/README.md

 In a Single Page Application (SPA), communication with the server is done via asynchronous HTTP requests (AJAX) or more specialized protocols such as WebSocket.
 We will see how to make these network requests from an Angular application.

 Angular provides a module, the `HttpClientModule`, to make HTTP calls.
-The module provides an injectable service, the `HttpClient`, to make get, post, patch, delete and put requests.
+The module provides an injectable service, the `HttpClient`, to make GET, POST, PATCH, DELETE and PUT requests.
 To inject the `HttpClient` in a service, first add the `HttpClientModule` to the `AppModule`'s `imports` array.

 Here are a few examples: